Property Management Blog

 Its purpose is to cover property damage and losses arising from a pet’s actions.
 Examples of damage that a pet deposit can cover include holes in the wall, urine and feces stains, broken appliances, and scratches on floors and walls.

 Please note that non-refundable pet/security deposits are illegal in the state of California.
-So, if a pet doesn’t cause any damage at the time the tenant is moving out, you must refund the deposit back to the tenant.
+So, if a pet doesn’t cause any damage at the time the resident is moving out, you must refund the deposit back to the resident.

 So, how much can you charge as pet deposit?
 In California, how much pet deposit/security deposit to charge depends on whether a unit is furnished or not.